nils-eilers/PROXA-Printer-Interface/software/README.md

 EPROM Generator for the PROXA Printer Interface
 -----------------------------------------------

-Binaries are available for OS X (eprom, 64 bit) and Windows (EPROM.EXE, 32 bit).
+On Windows, use the provided EPROM.EXE to create the binary file for the EPROM.
+You may edit EPROM.CFG to suit your needs, especially to make the actual printout match your character set.
+Hopefully, EPROM.CFG is as self-explaining as it should be.

 On Linux, just run 'make' to build your binary locally.

-In case you need to patch the configuration file eprom.cfg, have a look inside.
-It should be pretty self-explaining.